firatozdemir/oadat-evaluate/README.md

 - load all presented pretrained models
 - evaluate a given pretrained model for a single sample
 - train the presented models from scratch for each task
-- batch evaluate a given serialized model (pretrained or your own) on corresponding OADAT test set for all presented metrics.
+- batch evaluate a given serialized model (pretrained or your own) on corresponding OADAT test set for all presented metrics
+- read any sample from the provided dataset, OADAT.

 For more information on downloading datasets proposed within the scope of this work (MSFD, SWFD, SCD), check [github.com/berkanlafci/oadat](https://github.com/berkanlafci/oadat).